gStarhigh/pro2/README.md

     - When the user has answered all questions, or if the time has run out on all questions, the game is over and the game will show the finished section.

 ### Finished Section
+- When the user arrives to the finished section, the game is over and the user has gone through all 10 questions in the chosen difficulty.
+- There is a congratulatory message that explains that the user has finished the game.
+- Depending on the score that the user got, different messages are displayed, along with the username that the user chose in the beginning of the game.
+- Below that is the score shown for the user,"You got "x" out of 10 correct answers".
+- Below that is a question that asks the user if they want to play again.
+- At the bottom of the page is a button that says "Play again".
+If the user presses this button, the difficulty section is shown again.
+When you play again, if you press the play again button, you dont want to enter the username one more time.
+This is why I chose to not go back to the start, the user has already a username, the user has read the rules but what the user might want to change is the difficulty.
+This is why the play again button takes you back to the difficulty section.

 ---